astronomer/astro-docs/enterprise/v0.23/06_manage-astronomer/04_houston-api.md

 > **Note:** For more information about the SysAdmin role, reference our ["User Management" doc](/docs/enterprise/v0.23/manage-astronomer/manage-platform-users/).

-If you don't already have a Deployment UUID, first run the query in the "Query an Airflow Deployment" section.
+If you don't already have a Deployment UUID, first run the query in the "Query an Airflow Deployment" section to retrieve it.

 Then, to delete a Deployment, run the following: